kmayerb/zipdist/README.md

 Complex attributes are saved to a single `.tar.gz` file.

-The contents of the `.tar.gz` provides a tidy human-readable record of Pandas and Numpy Python class attributes as .csv or files.
+The contents of the `.tar.gz` provides a tidy human-readable record of Pandas and Numpy Python class attributes as .csv and binary files.

 ## Install